FAQ

 What is thermal mass?

-Walls that have low thermal mass, such as conventionally framed walls, do not have these properties and are easily effected by a change in temperature.
+Walls that have low thermal mass, such as conventionally framed walls, do not have these properties and are easily affected by a change in temperature.

 Earth blocks, on the other hand, will “flatten out” or buffer large temperature swings with their thermal mass capabilities and significantly decrease the need for additional heating in winter or cooling in summer.

-It is true that the temperature effects in a tropical climate are not as significant as any climate with warm days and cold nights.
-However, CEB’s are still as effective or more so than any other mass wall in augmenting human comfort.
+It is true that the temperature effects in a tropical climate are not as significant as in any climate with warm days and cold nights.
+However, CEBs are still as effective or more so than any other mass wall in augmenting human comfort.

 What’s the difference between thermal mass and insulation?

 Insulation is used to reduce a material’s thermal conductivity.
-The object of this systemmis to thermally isolate a wall from external temperatures.
+The object of this system is to thermally isolate a wall from external temperatures.

 In a wall made of lightweight materials, such as lumber, the insulation is the building’s only protection against external fluctuations in temperature.
 These lightweight insulated walls do not contribute to a building’s heating or cooling capacity.
 They attempt to stop the transfer of thermal energy.